canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 -rw-r--r--@ 1 rdpanek  staff   185B 28 dub 03:59 secret.yaml
 ```

-Which Kubernetes objects are used in this example?
+All Kubernetes objects can be deployed using the `kubectl -n` command, followed by the name of the namespace and the `create` option.
+For example, to deploy a `secret.yaml` file, you would use the command `kubectl -n canarytrace create -f secret.yaml`.

-**Full example with NGINX**
+#### Full example with NGINX
-You can use all of these objects for production use of the RUM Server.
+All of these objects can be used in production for deploying and managing the RUM Server

 - `canarytrace-namespace.yaml` Create your own namespace in Kubernetes.
 All objects will be created in the namespace `canarytrace`.
-- `nginx-config.yaml` Configuration for NGINX.
+- `nginx-config.yaml` Configuration for the NGINX web server.
-- `secret.yaml` Contains auth to the Elasticsearch and license.
+- `secret.yaml` Contains auth to the Elasticsearch, as well as a license for using the RUM Server.
 - `deployment.yaml` The deployment includes Docker images, configurations for the RUM Server, and resource requirements.
 It also utilizes a LoadBalancer.

 **Without NGINX**